 Joseph Garcea is the Department Head of Political Studies at the University of Saskatchewan.
 He teaches courses in Canadian governance and politics, public policy, public management, federalism and multi-level governance.
 His research and publications have focused on policy areas such as local government reforms, urban Indian reserves, multiculturalism, immigration, and citizenship.
 He has served as Chair and Director of Research and Analysis for the Saskatchewan Task Force on Municipal Legislative Renewal, as a member of Saskatchewan’s Métis Electoral Panel, as a member of Saskatoon’s Municipal Ward Commission, as Domain Leader for the Politics and Citizenship Domain for the Prairie Centre of Excellence for Research on Immigration and Integration, and as Team Leader for the Saskatchewan component of an MCRI project on multi-level governance.

 Hayley Hesseln directed the Centre for Studies in Agriculture, Law and the Environment at the University of Saskatchewan, from 2006 to 2008, and is currently an associate professor in the Department of Bioresources, Policy, Business and Economics.
 From 2008-2011, Hayley was Dean of Undergraduate Studies at the University of the Arctic (UArctic) hosted by the University of Saskatchewan.
 Hayley teaches land and environmental economics and conducts research on issues related to forestry.
 She has done research on the economics of wildfire and fuels management including an examination of the costs of fuels treatments, such as prescribed burning and mechanical fuels reduction.
 In addition, she has explored the impacts of wildfire in the wildland urban interface, wildland fire policy, and the effects of GIS on suppression expenditures.
 Her current research interests include the effects of change on the boreal forest and property rights regimes associated with natural resources across the circumpolar north.
 Her publications include a co-authored forest economics textbook, Principles of Forest and Environmental Economics, and journal articles related to forestry.
+Hayley is currently working with the ICNGD on a three-year research and research network project entitled the ARCtic Urban SUStainability in the High North (ARCSUS).
+The project will evaluate climate and socio-economic factors related to the sustainability of Russian Arctic urban communities.

 Carin Holroyd is currently an Associate Professor of Political Studies at the University of Saskatchewan.
 She was involved with the initial establishment of the University of Northern British Columbia, working primarily on the development of international linkages for the new institution.
-She has worked and studied extensively around the world and holds degrees from UBC, Chauminade University of Hawaii and Sophia University (Japan), and a PhD from the University of Waikato in New Zealand.
+She has worked and studied extensively around the world and holds degrees from UBC, Chaminade University of Honolulu and Sophia University (Japan), and a PhD from the University of Waikato in New Zealand.
 Her research focuses on the role of government in the management of regional and national economies.
 She is currently working on two projects: a comparative study of national innovation systems (which coordinate the activities of government, the private sector and the universities in the development of science and technology-based economies), and the role of government in the development and implementation of environmental technologies.
 Carin is completing a project on the environmental technology policies of the Government of Japan.
 She has a long-standing interest in northern affairs; her first scholarly paper examined the commercial presence of Japanese companies in northern British Columbia.
 She is interested in understanding the intersection of government policy, the development of environmental technologies, and private sector engagement in responding to the climate and other environmental challenges of the circumpolar world.

 Eric Howe joined the University of Saskatchewan in 1979, as a Professor with the Department of Economics.
 He specializes in Aboriginal social policy research, individual charitable giving, economic forecasting, economic modeling, microeconomic theory, and the economies of Saskatchewan and the Arctic.
 His research is documented in an extensive list of publications in professional journals, including articles in Arctic, Econometrica, Journal of Regional Science, Canadian Public Policy, Social Choice and Welfare, Journal of Theoretical Probability, Journal of Aboriginal Economic Development, and American Journal of Agricultural Economics.
 His formal education has been supplemented by extensive practical experience performing economic analyses, including employment by the Economic Research Service of the United States Department of Agriculture, the Applied Mathematics Division of the National Bureau of Standards, and the United States Agency for International Development.
 He has done research for the Government of the Northwest Territories, the Government of Saskatchewan, the Federation of Saskatchewan Indian Nations, the Prince Albert Grand Council, the General Council of the Métis Settlements of Alberta, SaskTel, the Potash Corporation of Saskatchewan, Kitikmeot Corporation, and others.
 He has received numerous teaching awards while at the University of Saskatchewan.
 In addition to his professional responsibilities, Eric enjoys attending theatre, cooking, backpacking, snowshoeing, canoeing, and being a grandfather.